sragasadev/Portfolio/devnotes.md

 -   Scrapbook theme or plant theme
 -   Parallax w/ photos of myself
+    -   Parallax of projects
+        -   Background is solid color w/ text (title of section & cards are strewn throughout)
 -   Calendly in contact section
 -   Divide portfolio into section tags
 -   Dialog elements